 Evan wanted to be “Rubble on the double!”, so I purchased a toy construction hat and yellow t-shirt.
 I cut off the t-shirt sleeves to sew on arms, and made pants by using fleece fabric.
 I created his ears with the same fabric, and gave them dimension by using Poly-fill and pipe cleaners.
 After attaching the ears with a glue gun, I added the Paw Patrol hat sticker (printed on sticker paper).
 Using black strapping, I added the collar and attached Rubble’s pup badge (from the Action Pack Pup & Badge toy) to the shirt.

 As male leader of the pack, Cory dressed up as Ryder, wearing a red puffer vest that I found on Amazon (the exact one has since been discontinued but they also have this one with a fleece hood).
-They also offer kid puffer vests, as well as a kid’s version (and here are some kid’s options from Amazon).
+They also offer kid puffer vests, as well as fleece vests for a lower cost option.
 I used white, yellow and blue duct tape to create the illusion of Ryder’s vest and added a badge (printed on sticker paper) for more authenticity.

 Don’t lose it, re-use it!
 I decided to be Rocky, so got myself a green shirt and trucker cap.
 Creating simple ears using felt, I attached them to the cap with hot glue, then added the Paw Patrol hat sticker, and attached Rocky’s pup badge to my shirt.

 Over a year later, the boys still cram their heads through these 2T neck holes, just so they can team up and pretend to save Adventure Bay!… Pretend play at it’s best.